WHAT HOUSE WILL YOU BUILD ME?: FOUR (EXCERPT OF THE TEMPLE OF GOD)

 Until Christ in His mercy sends the fire of God on our behavior and works, millions of Christians will continue to miss the will of God.
 The believers are living merry lives in the delusion that a “loving” God would never judge their behavior with severity.
 They understand neither God nor the Scriptures, nor their own destiny.

 Those who think God has an indulgent attitude toward sin in His Temple and in the world are in gross deception, just as Adam and Eve were in gross deception, concerning the true Nature of God.

-The spirit of today's Christian churches grasps neither the love of God nor the severity of God.
+The spirit of today’s Christian churches grasps neither the love of God nor the severity of God.
 The love of God was expressed on the cross of Calvary.
-Can you visualize Calvary as the expression of God's love for mankind and also the expression of God's severity?
+Can you visualize Calvary as the expression of God’s love for mankind and also the expression of God’s severity?
 Truly, as the Lord Jesus taught, God is good.
-There is none good but God.
+No one is good but God.
 He alone is worthy of our praise.